 Agreement dated August 17, 2011 between Barrett Brown, Author ("Client"), and Daniel Conaway on behalf of Writers House Literary Agency LLC ("Agent")

-1) Client is the Collaborator, with Mr. Gregg Housh, of a Work of nonfiction about Mr. Housh’s relationship to the activist organization known as “Anonymous,” and appoints Agent as Client's exclusive literary agent in connection with the sale or license of all intellectual property rights in or derived from said Work, and to all of Client's future book-related work, whether created before or after the Work, but excluding any works and/or rights previously sold.
-(Agent’s assistance with sales made prior to this agreement shall be by mutual agreement.)
+1) Client is the Collaborator, with Mr. Gregg Housh (who is also a client of Writers House), of a Work of nonfiction about Mr. Housh’s relationship to the activist organization known as “Anonymous,” (the “Work”) and appoints Agent as Client's exclusive literary agent in connection with the sale or license of all intellectual property rights in or derived from said Work (Agent’s assistance with sales made on any other Work to this agreement shall be by mutual written agreement between Client and Agent.)
 Agent agrees to negotiate in good faith on Client’s behalf.
 Any sale of rights on Client's behalf will be subject to Client's approval, and Agent shall send Client all written agreements with the purchaser/licenser of such rights for Client’s final review and signature.
-Agent may appoint co-agents to help in the sale or license of subsidiary rights such as foreign and performance rights.
+Agent may appoint co-agents in consultation with Client to help in the sale or license of subsidiary rights such as foreign and performance rights.
 This agreement will automatically continue until terminated by either party, such termination to be effective sixty (60) days after written notice from terminating party.

-2) Agent agrees to provide reasonable editorial advice to Client and to use commercially reasonable efforts to sell or license Client's Work(s) to third parties, subject to the conditions set forth herein.
+2) Agent agrees to provide reasonable editorial advice to Client and to use commercially reasonable efforts to sell or license Client's Work to third parties, subject to the conditions set forth herein.
+Agent shall provide Client with regular reports regarding Agent’s efforts on Client’s behalf and shall supply them promptly upon reasonable request from Client (e.g., at least once a month).
+Client acknowledges that Agent is also representing Greg Housh with whom Client is collaborating on the Work.
+Agent acknowledges that this is a potential conflict of interest; and Client acknowledges that the material terms of the Collaboration (outlined in a separate Agreement) have been agreed to, freely and independently, both by Client and by Gregg Housh.
+While neither Agent nor the Client anticipate that this situation will adversely affect Agent’s representation of Client, applicable rules of professional conduct require that Agent obtain the Client’s consent to his representation of the Client, as such representation is potentially a conflict with another client of the firm.
+There may be times when Agent may have to offer advice to Housh that is different than the advice he is offering Client.
+Therefore the Client hereby acknowledges his express and informed consent to Agent’s representation of Client in connection with the Work.

 3).
 A. In consideration of Agent’s services hereunder Agent is entitled to receive all proceeds due Author pursuant to Agent’s sale/license of rights to any of Client’s works as provided above, and to deduct a commission of fifteen percent (15%) of such proceeds prior to remitting the remainder of such proceeds to Client.
 Agent agrees to remit the balance of said proceeds to Client within fourteen (14) business days of Agent’s receipt.

-B. If pursuant to any sale/license of rights as provided herein, the Client receives proceeds directly from the purchaser of said rights, Client will pay fifteen percent (15%) of such proceeds to Agent within fourteen (14) business days of receipt.
+B. If pursuant to any sale/license of rights as provided herein, the Client receives proceeds directly from the purchaser of said rights, Client will pay fifteen percent (15%) of such proceeds to Writers House, LLC

+within fourteen (14) business days of receipt.